Healthy Homes Assessment Pandora

 Home Assessments Pandora for Rental Properties

-There are a myriad of things to look over during an house inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standards.
-A few examples are:
+There are a myriad of concerns to check during the house evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
+Some examples include:

 • Is the heater equipped with enough capacity?

-The consequences of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently being on the wrong side of a Tenancy solutions ruling can be extremely costly for property managers and landlords.
-For expert assistance, get in touch today and book your rental properties house assessment.
+The consequences of not having the Healthy Home with regard to the Residential Tenancies Act and consequently being on the wrong side of the Tenancy services ruling can be extremely costly for property owners and landlords.
+For specialist assistance, get in touch today and book your rental properties home assessment.

 home assessments for rental properties